andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 => add lambda
 ```

-We can store a `lambda` in a data structure.
+We can store a `lambda` in a data structure:

 ```Ruby
 a = [add]